ringcentral/notification-app-js/README.md

 # install dependecies
 npm i

-# start proxy server, this will make your local bot server can be accessed by RingCentral service
+# start proxy server, this will allow your local bot server to be accessed by the RingCentral service
 npm run ngrok

 # will show